odant/conan-jscript/src/doc/api/wasi.md

 ## Class: `WASI`
 <!-- YAML
+added:
+ - v13.3.0
-added: v12.16.0
+ - v12.16.0
 -->

 The `WASI` class provides the WASI system call API and additional convenience methods for working with WASI-based applications.
 Each `WASI` instance represents a distinct sandbox environment.
-For security purposes, each `WASI` instance must have its command line arguments, environment variables, and sandbox directory structure configured explicitly.
+For security purposes, each `WASI` instance must have its command-line arguments, environment variables, and sandbox directory structure configured explicitly.

 ### `new WASI([options])`
 <!-- YAML
+added:
+ - v13.3.0
-added: v12.16.0
+ - v12.16.0
 -->

 * `options` {Object}
-  * `args` {Array} An array of strings that the WebAssembly application will see as command line arguments.
+  * `args` {Array} An array of strings that the WebAssembly application will see as command-line arguments.
 The first argument is the virtual path to the WASI command itself. **Default:** `[]`.
   * `env` {Object} An object similar to `process.env` that the WebAssembly application will see as its environment. **Default:** `{}`.